erikandersson96/portfolio-project-two/README.md

 **Solution:**

-I deleted de `div` beacuse it was just unnecessary.
+I deleted the `div` beacuse it was just unnecessary.
 Beginner misstake.

 **Error 2:**